Karolina Gočeva: 2018–2020: Izvor

-2020-present: Pesni za Ljubov i Kopnež
+2020–2022: Pesni za Ljubov i Kopnež

-From 2020 to 2021, Gočeva started working on her tenth studio album which will include 11 Macedonian songs, mostly "neglected during the years", from the 1950s, 60s, and 70s from authors such as Dragan Gjakonovski Shpato, Dimitar Masevski, Todor Bojadzhiev and Ljubomir Brangjolica among others.
+From 2020 to 2021, Gočeva started working on her tenth studio album which would include 11 Macedonian songs, mostly "neglected during the years", from the 1950s, '60s, and '70s from authors such as Dragan Gjakonovski Shpato, Dimitar Masevski, Todor Bojadzhiev and Ljubomir Brangjolica among others.
 The conception of the album was made following her collaboration with Bojadzhiev in 2016, when they sang "Prazno e bez ovaa ljubov", written by Todor Bojadzhiev, at the Metropolis Arena.
 In 2019, Gočeva moved to New York City where she spent time singing and playing the piano with Bojadzhiev and Lumanovski.
 Despite their initial plans to release the album in 2020, the project had to be postponed due to the COVID-19 pandemic.
 Most of the album was recorded at the Macedonian Philharmonic in January 2021; the trio spent two days rehearsing and two days recording due to time constraints and other pandemic-related restrictions.

 The first song of the album, titled "Idila" was released with an accompanying music video on 2 June 2021 in collaboration with Duke Bojadzhiev and Ismail Lumanovski.
+On 11 June 2021, she appeared on the Bosnian show Konačno petak where she briefly spoke about the song and the upcoming album as well as her participation in the ESC.
 On 5 November 2021, Gočeva released "Krv da ni se stori" in collaboration with Bojadzhiev and Branislav Nikolov, a member of the band Foltin who was featured under the pseudonym Pijan Slavej.
 On 21 September 2021, Gočeva gave a concert at the Pelister National Park, as part of the project titled "30 Years of Cultural Beauty" which was part of a celebration of 30 years of independence of the country, supported by the Government of North Macedonia.
+On 4 September 2022, Gočeva appeared on Macedonian YouTuber Steffonator's show 90 Seconds where she answered questions about her private life.
+On 21 October 2022, Gočeva appeared on the Bosnian talk show Konačno petak where she gave an interview and performed her Serbian-language songs "Više se ne vraćaš" and "Uspomene na tebe" as well as the Macedonian "Koj da mi zapee" accompanied by the band MP BHRT.
+On 8 November 2022, it was announced through a press release on Avalon Production, that the album titled Pesni za Ljubov i Kopnež, would be promoted through a concert at the Macedonian Philharmony on 23 December 2022.
+The following day, the album was released through all digital platforms in North Macedonia.